 Stay in the know

 Make sure to take advantage of insider knowledge.
-British bookies, for example, may not be up to speed with what’s going on in upcoming NFL fixtures like a superfan who follows breaking news accounts on Twitter will.
+British bookies, for example, may just possibly not be up to speed with what’s going on in upcoming NFL fixtures compared to a superfan who follows breaking news accounts on Twitter will.
 This is why it can be helpful to wager on a sport you’re a genuine fan of, or at least do your research before placing your bet.

 Sports Betting FAQ

 Sports betting odds are a way for customers to predict the result of a sporting event and wager an amount of money on that outcome.
 The bookmakers provide the odds for customers and are betting against you by accepting all bets placed.

 The aim of bookmakers is to provide odds for every side of a bet, as long as there is profit in it.
 Customers will have the opportunity to bet on anything, but ultimately the bookmaker is going to have an edge.